 As I matured, I began to work on generative hacks - ones where I was creating new products.
-One these hacks was one called Tetherball - a way to monetize the hotspot on your phone.
-It was conceived at LAHacks 2014 where the WiFi was terrible.
+One of these hacks, called Tetherball, was conceived at LAHacks 2014 where the WiFi was terrible.
 Mo

 + I decided to build a networking layer

-to let people monetize by sharing their hotspots.
+to let people monetize by sharing the hotspots on their phones.